borasaygac/Hashi/README.md

 ## Instructions

 You can start the raw solver without the gui from terminal with `python main.py` on root level.
 By default, it will solve the first test file, you can customise the input by providing the number of the test file, i.e. `python main.py 8`.
 The GUI can be started with `python gui.py`.
-Please note that the generation of puzzles was noot implemented fully, a possible recursive algorithm can be found as comment in `gui.py` and clicking on the generate button will fail the application
+Please note that the generation of puzzles was noot implemented fully, a possible recursive algorithm can be found as comment in `gui.py`.

 ## Optimisation